-Currently there are two 3-bedroom houses already rented out for this trip, each with one double bed and 4 single beds.
-The houses feature bathrooms (with showers), fully equipped kitchens, television, cooking utensils, tableware, towels, dishcloths, linens, television, AND Wi-Fi!!
-Houses are also heated.
+Currently there are two 3-bedroom houses already rented out for this trip, each with double beds and one with two single beds.
+The houses feature bathrooms (with showers), fully equipped kitchens, television, cooking utensils, tableware, towels, dishcloths, linens, television, Wi-Fi, and heat.

-People on sleeping pads (on the floor) will be sharing some bedrooms.
-Details about the trip fee will be addressed at end, but beds are an extra $10 for a single bed for the whole weekend, or $15 for a double bed for the whole weekend ($15 per double bed not per person).
+People on sleeping pads (on the floor) may be sharing bedrooms with others, or will be in living rooms.
+Details about the trip fee will be addressed at end, but beds are an extra $15 for a single bed for the whole weekend, or $30 for a double bed for the whole weekend ($30 per double bed not per person).
 Bed requests can be made in the trip signup questionnaire.
 I will email you after the signup deadline to let you know if you got a bed, what size, and in what house.

-For now, we’ll have one house dedicated to meal-cooking and animalistic partying, and another house dedicated to chilling.
-If there’s enough interest, we’ll reserve more houses and add more themes (board games anyone?).
+For now, we’ll have one house dedicated to meal-cooking and partying, and another house dedicated to chilling.
+If there’s enough interest, we’ll reserve more houses and add more themes (board games?).

 The rental houses we stay at are part of a West Virginia State Park, and like all state parks, alcohol isn’t allowed.
 I’m not a park officer and I won’t be acting as one.
 If you decide to bring your own beverages, you’re responsible for your own decision and any consequences that might happen.
 Let’s close curtains / cover up windows.